bustle/shep/migration.md

 ## Migrating from shep 3.X to shep 4.0

 - Shep 4.0 now handles environment variables in AWS.
-See the docs for `shep config` to add, remove, and list environment variables for your functions.
+See the docs for `shep config` to add, remove, list, and sync environment variables for your functions.